Traveling on your RV during summertime is a thrilling experience. All you need to beat the summer heat are some sweet tunes and a good AC.

 Step One: Getting the Right Refrigerant

-The first thing to do before you start recharging your RV AC is to figure out which type of refrigerant your AC uses.
+Before recharging your RV AC, the first thing to do is figure out which type of refrigerant your AC uses.
 Depending on the specifications of your AC unit, different kinds of refrigerants may be used.

-I’d recommend checking the owner’s manual or your AC unit’s side to find out which type of refrigerant you require.
+I recommend checking the owner’s manual or your AC unit’s side to determine which refrigerant you require.

 Step Two: Turning off the Power

 Safety should always be your priority.
-Before beginning the recharging process, you need to ensure the power supply has been switched off.
+Before recharging, you must ensure the power supply is switched off.

-You don’t want to want an electric shock to hit you while recharging your AC unit.
+You don’t want an electric shock to hit you while recharging your AC unit.

 Step Three: Removing the Casing